-We have raised 70% of our $1.2 million goal.
-Please consider helping us raise the final $350,000 with a charitable gift.
-Pledges are payable over a five-year period.
-Contributions may be mailed to the Willa Cather Foundation, 413 N. Webster St., Red Cloud, NE 68970.
+While the initial fundraising goal for this project has been met, contributions will still be needed for ongoing preservation work at the home.
+Gifts may be mailed to the Willa Cather Foundation, 413 N. Webster St., Red Cloud, NE 68970.
 Donations may also be made online.
 For more information, please contact Executive Director, Ashley Olson, at email@example.com.

 Your help will ensure the home is preserved for future generations to discover family artifacts and to encounter the lived world of the Cather family.